 Weekend Pass: All event activities and meals, plus a place to hang a hammock, pitch a tent, or park your camper,

 - Couple (2 individuals sharing a camper or tent): $475

 - Kids under 4 are free.
 Note that there is no child care or classes for kids this young.

 - “Kids” age 14-23 pay adult price.
 However, we do have scholarships available for this age group.
 Contact us for info.

 - We also have work study options for adults and kids age 14 and over.
 Contact us for info.

 Day Pass- 8am until dusk Friday/Saturday, includes group meals, $125 per day per person (over age 4).

 Potluck and Keynote: 4pm Thursday until dusk, $50

 Camping: The field can accommodate just about anything, even the biggest, fanciest glampers.
 Or, if you prefer, you can sleep on the grass by the campfire under the open sky.
 Or anything in between.
 Most people opt for a tent or a hammock.
 Note: This is not a campground, it’s a farm field.
 It will be fairly primitive.
 We will have a place for charging phones, port-a johns, and a place to fill water bottles.
-There is only 1 shower on site, so bring your swimsuit for the pond.
+There is no shower on site, so bring your swimsuit for the pond or to play in the sprinkler.
 There is also no electricity or dump station for RVs.
 If you must use a generator at night we ask you to use the far end of the field, where the sound will not bother other campers.